ayushi-singh28/Professional-Certificates-Portfolio/README.md

 # 👋 Welcome to My Portfolio Repository

 Hi!
 I'm **Ayushi Kumari** 🚀
-This repository showcases my learning journey, achievements, certifications, and completed courses in **Python, Data Analytics, Excel, and Generative AI**.
+This repository showcases my learning journey, achievements, certifications, and completed courses in **Python, Data Analytics, Excel, and Generative AI** and much more in between.
 It reflects my continuous efforts to enhance my technical skills through hands-on learning, professional simulations, and practical experiences.

 ## 📬 Connect with Me